Our content may include links to products from our partners

 Mortgages Guaranteed by The Rural Housing Service

-Usually, local banks in association with the USDA offer this programs to borrowers.
+Usually, local banks in association with the USDA offer these programs to borrowers.

 In order for borrowers to qualify, they need to have low income.
 In addition, families should not have a house.
 Some of the benefits include an extended term up to 33 years and no down payment.